 System analysis provides the detailed modelling of the constituent events of the accident sequences defined by the accident sequence modelling.
 The most usual events that are modelled are the success or failure of a safety system.
 Fault tree analysis is the most widely used method for developing system models.

 The review of existing fault trees will check that they have been developed for each of the safety system failure states identified in the event tree analysis.
 The review will check level of details, boundary conditions, assumption and simplification to be sure that system analysis is performed in an acceptable level of quality.
 A special attention will be paid to systems alignments.
-Based on review results all necessary changes will be identified.
+Based on review results all necessary changes will be identified. (existing fault trees are based current safety functions defined as headings in existing event trees.
+As above notation which is encountered an important comment, this proposal considers new event trees development which is under question essentially by itself.
+So, it’s an obvious discrepancy)

 Similarly to event tree analysis the fault trees will be developed as a new one (keeping the correct and unchanging logic).
 The benefits of such approach can be determined with application of suitable basic events coding system, reflecting of necessary improvements, providing opportunities for use in other categories of IE and for shutdown mode model as well as better traceability.